 Option 3 - Bidean nam Bian

 In Summary: Walk from Glen Coe through Coire nan Lochan to the twin summits of Stob Coire nan Lochan and Bidean nam Bian - the highest peak in Argyll.
-We descend through another of Bidean’s magnificent corries back into Glen Coe.
+We continue to the summit of Stob Coire Sgreamhach and descend back into Glen Coe along a quiet valley.

 Highlight: Bidean is the dominant peak on the Glen Coe skyline.
 It's a magnificent mountain with a real sense of achievement when you reach the summit.